threexc/yocto-tekton/README.md

 processes, in addition to serving as a set of examples for building pipelines with Docker, k8s, and Tekton.

-See the instructions for configuring a k8s cluster below to get started, or view each directory's README.md to learn more about what they do.
+See the instructions for configuring a k8s cluster in the coming sections to get started.

-Maintainer: Trevor Gamblin <trevor.gamblin@windriver.com>

 ## Dockerfiles